rose-collectionservices/collection-services-manual/17-FORMATTING AND STYLE GUIDE/readme.md

 - Use a semicolon between items in a list or series when each listed item contains other marks of punctuation
 	- The sites being considered for the new Volkswagen plant are Waterloo, Iowa; Savannah, Georgia; Freestone, Virginia; and Rockville, Oregon.
 		- However: The sites being considered for the new Volkswagen plant are Iowa, Georgia, Virginia, and Oregon.

+- Use a colon to denote sections of a container list when series and subseries are not being used but there are significant groupings of material that should be listed together in the container list.
+The first word after a colon used for this purpose in a file title should be capitalized.

 ### 17.9.9 Spacing